-In a nutshell, OPUS10 optimizes spare parts as well as entire maintenance and support solutions for maximized overall effectiveness at minimum life support cost. .
-Spares optimization is the most well-known and wide spread application area for OPUS10, but continuous development has gradually expanded the scope and capabilities of the tool, and it is now unique in its ability to cater for optimization of the entire maintenance concept simultaneously.
+In short, OPUS10 optimizes spare parts as well as entire maintenance and support solutions for maximized overall effectiveness at minimum life support cost.
+Spares optimization is the most well-known and wide spread application area for OPUS10, but continuous development has gradually expanded the scope and capabilities of the tool, making it unique in its ability to cater to optimization of the entire maintenance concept simultaneously.

 OPUS10 is also ideal for analysis and objective side-by-side comparison of alternative system designs or support solutions, making it possible to identify the most cost effective solution.

 Here is a description of some of the most common areas of application:

 Spare parts optimization is the most common application of OPUS10.
 Cutting edge applied mathematics is used to optimize assortment and allocation of spare parts, so that the highest possible performance can be achieved at the lowest possible cost.
 In addition to right-sizing an initial inventory, the tool will also calculate the optimal reallocation and/or replenishment of existing inventory.
 The flexibility of OPUS10 makes it possible to optimize components that are repairable, discardable or a mix thereof (i.e sometimes repaired, otherwise discarded), components with completely different resupply solutions, components with different criticality, and components with many different failure modes.
 Scenario models can include corrective and preventative maintenance, lateral support, time phased roll-out or phase-out of systems and multiple effectiveness targets that differ per location or system type.